Chapter 1 Resurrections

 “Here,” said Jesus as he put a cream soda float in front of Fran.

-“So, I’m very happy to be here in Heaven.
+“So, I’m very pleased to be here in Heaven.
 I always knew I would be coming here.
 Is it true I get a mansion?”

-Jesus looked back at Fran with a soft look of concern.
+Jesus looked back at Fran with a slightly furrowed brow.

 “Why?”
 Fran said obstinately.
 “I believed in you and went to church every Sunday.
-I have always been a Christian!
-Don’t I get straight in?”
+I have always been a Christian.
+And now for my reward!”

 Jesus took a seat next to Fran at the kitchen table.

-“Fran.
-Firstly, you must understand that we love you.
-We desire that you come to fully choose Agape Love.
-This is our desire for everyone.”
+“Fran, firstly you must understand that we love you.
+Love is above all.
+But, we desire that you come to fully choose agape love.
+This is our hope for everyone.”

-“What do you think that means?” asked Jesus, still with kindness in his eyes that irritated Fran.
+“What do you think that means?” asked Jesus, with a kindness in his eyes that irritated Fran.

 “So, am I going to Heaven or not?” she demanded.

 “Fran, you are now on the New Earth.
-It can feel like Heaven, or Hell.
+It can feel like Heaven, or it can feel like what some might call Hell.
 Your attitude and desires will determine how you perceive things.
-You are the only one who can determine your openness to Agape Love,” Ruach said.
+You are the only one who can determine your openness to agape love,” Ruach explained.

 “That is not what I was told,” said Fran, arms folded in a child-like sulk.
 “All that going to church for this?”